kaglet/cgv_project/README.md

 ## Main highlights
 * Lobby and tutorial starting area with conditional tutorial tips.
 * Physics on bodies and collisions with walls.
-* Fog, star particles in night sky, and animated moon.
+* Fog effects, star particles in night sky, and animated moon.
 * Different UI menus and screens.
 * Switch from 3rd person camera to top down view of puzzles.
 * Various animations on player character.